Mary of Enghien

-Mary of Enghien, also known as Maria d'Enghien (1367 or 1370 – 9 May 1446), was Countess of Lecce from 1384 to 1446 and Queen of Naples and titular Queen of Sicily, Jerusalem and Hungary from 1406 to 1414 by marriage to Ladislaus of Naples.
+Mary of Enghien, also known as Maria d'Enghien (1367 or 1370 – 9 May 1446), was ruling Countess of Lecce from 1384 to 1446 and Queen of Naples and titular Queen of Sicily, Jerusalem and Hungary from 1406 to 1414 by marriage to Ladislaus of Naples.

 Biography

 Early life

-Probably born in Lecce, she was the daughter of John of Enghien, Count of Castro, and Sancia Del Balzo.
-Her father was the third son of Isabella of Brienne (who died in 1360) and her husband, Walter of Enghien (who died in 1345).
+Probably born in Lecce, Mary was the daughter of John of Enghien, Count of Castro, and Sancia Del Balzo.

 Her paternal grandmother Isabella survived her brother Walter VI of Brienne, titular Duke of Athens etc., who died without issue at the Battle of Poitiers in 1356.
 As his heir, she became Countess of Lecce and Brienne etc. and titular Duchess of Athens.
 As her eldest son, Walter, had died before her brother, her second son, Sohier of Enghien, became her heir.
 She allowed her inherited lands to be divided among her numerous children during her lifetime.
 Mary's father, the third (but second surviving) son, had received the County of Lecce and the Lordship of Castro.